-It was named the world’s first UNESCO City of Film due to its rich film heritage and inspiring locations.
-Having provided backdrops for everyone from the BBC to Netflix to Monty Python, the city is steeped in film history.
-That’s why it’s also home to the National Media Museum — the UK’s only museum dedicated to film, TV and media which also houses the largest permanent 3D screen in the world.
+Bradford was named the world’s first UNESCO City of Film due to its rich film heritage and inspiring locations.
+Having provided backdrops for everyone from the BBC to Netflix, the city is steeped in film history.
+It’s also home to the National Media Museum — the UK’s only museum dedicated to film, TV and media.

 Editorial credit: Gordon Bell / Shutterstock.com

 "The endless possibilities of Yorkshire’s scenery are on Bradford’s doorstep"

 Bradford was also crowned the ‘Curry Capital of Britain’ on multiple occasions – part of the reason that Yorkshire has been named one of Lonely Planet’s top travel destinations.

 Our modern student accommodation Arkwright House continues Bradford’s filmic theme with its onsite cinema.
 It’s in a great spot, located a 2-minute walk from campus and just round the corner from the Media Museum.

 If you're not sure where you're heading yet, take a look around our properties in all corners of the UK.